daos-stack/daos/doc/admin/predeployment_check.md

 Some special configuration is required to use librdmacm with multiple interfaces.

-Firstly, Linux must be congifured to only send ARP replies on the interface targeted in the ARP request.
-This can be done using the following command:
+Firstly, the accept_local feature must be enabled on the network interfaces to be used by DAOS.
+This can be done using the following command (<ifaces> must be replaced with the interface names):

 ```
-$ sysctl -w net.ipv4.conf.all.accept_local=1
+$ sysctl -w net.ipv4.conf.<ifaces>.accept_local=1
 ```

-Secondly, Linux must be congifured to only send ARP replies on the interface targeted in the ARP request.
+Secondly, Linux must be configured to only send ARP replies on the interface targeted in the ARP request.
 This is configured via the arp_ignore parameter.
 This should be set to 2 if all the interfaces on the client and storage nodes are in the same logical subnet (e.g. ib0 == 10.0.0.27, ib1 == 10.0.1.27,